krebeljk/wedgePlease/README.md

 * Assumes a 2D mesh in the XY plane.
 * The Y axis becomes the axis of symmetry.
-* The command `wedgePlease -angle 5` only reshapes the points to form the wedge.
+* The command `wedgePlease -angle 5` reshapes the mesh points to form the wedge.

 ## Feedback